 A site investigation is often regarded as an essential part of the preliminary design of any construction project and is used to determine the geological, engineering and contamination characteristics of the site.

-Developers have obligations to comply with contaminated land regulations through the planning process, or where warranty is provided through bodies such as the NHBC or Zurich, they must comply with similar technical requirements.
+Developers have obligations to comply with contaminated land regulations through the planning process, or where warranty is provided through bodies such as the NHBC or Zurich, they must comply with similar technical requirements, which is where site investigations come in.

 Our experienced multi-disciplinary teams of professional engineers and scientists (including Specialist in Land Condition – SiLC) are very experienced in the technical requirements for an effective site investigation and are able to guide you through each stage of the process, ensuring a technically robust and cost effective solution.